Skip to content

 The “Lag Effect” in Kansas City

-It is a common myth that mortgage rates drop the moment the Fed announces a cut.
-In reality, bond investors typically move 30-year mortgage rates weeks before the meeting based on economic data.
-The 10-Year Treasury yield remains the primary driver of pricing in the Kansas City metro.
+It is a common myth that local mortgage rates drop the exact moment the Fed announces a policy modification.
+In reality, institutional bond investors adjust 30-year mortgage rates weeks in advance based on daily labor and CPI data.
+The pricing framework in the Kansas City metro remains directly anchored to the movement of the 10-Year Treasury Yield.

 Plan Your Next Move